fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 And lastly, just like in D&D, CHA is pretty useless.
 Although, as a playing style, I don't `(N)egotiate` with monsters much, so it's possible I would notice my low CHR if I used that tactic more.
 The impact on store prices is negligible.

 *Deathlord* will happily let you assemble a party with only one character in it, but I'll tell you right now this game is hard enough as it is and you don't need to handicap yourself.
-(Also, you need to carry four items that all fit into the same inventory slot, so you kind of need at least four party members.)
+(Also, you need to carry four items that all fit into the same inventory slot, so you need at least four party members.)
 So pick your six classes, roll up your characters, make sure you assign alignments appropriately, and then pick a name for your intrepid party of adventurers.

 ### Experience and Leveling